datajerk/ctf-write-ups/umdctf2021/furor/README.md

 ![](binary.png)

-If you see sections of code that did not get disassemble, then right click and select disassemble.
+If you see sections of code that did not get disassembled, then right click and select disassemble.
 Do that from top to bottom and you'll be all set.

 After some testing with the debugger and tracing the code I was able to find `main` and it's functions: